googlearchive/play-apk-expansion/README.txt

 2) See com.google.android.vending.expansion.downloader/Constants.java to turn on verbose logging in the library.
 Please turn it off when you publish
 3) You must add your SALT and Public key to the SampleDownloaderService and update the xAPKS structure in SampleDownloaderActivity in order to test with the sample code
 4) There is no strong need to include the validator with your Android applications.
 It is included as a demonstration, and can be used if you wish.
+5) When using the APEZProvider for retrieving Zip files via "content://" URIs, you may wish to leave them uncompressed.
+Otherwise the content provider may return null due to failing to grab ahold of a file descriptor.

 For more information, see the documentation at http://developer.android.com/guide/market/expansion-files.html